 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-As at June 30, 2022, the Company does not have any borrowings.
-Interest rate risk is limited to potential decreases on the interest rate offered on cash held with Canadian, British, and Serbian financial institutions.
+As at March 31, 2023, the Company does not have any borrowings except for the accumulated interest owing on a convertible debenture, of which the interest rate is fixed for the duration of the debenture.
+Interest rate risk is limited to potential decreases on the interest rate offered on cash held with Canadian and Serbian financial institutions.
 The Company considers this risk to be limited.